Kim Tae-hee: Personal life

+Marriage and family

 In September 2012, Kim started dating South Korean singer-actor Rain.
 They married on 19 January 2017.

 On 23 May 2017, Kim's agency, Lua Entertainment, announced that Kim was pregnant with their first child.
-She gave birth to a daughter on 25 October 2017.
-In February 2019, Kim announced she was pregnant again.
-On 19 September 2019, she gave birth to the couple's second daughter.
+They have two daughters, born October 2017 and September 2019.

+Religion

 Kim is a practicing Catholic.
-She was one of 30 Catholic celebrities who appeared in the 2014 music video for the digital single "Koinonia" to commemorate Pope Francis's visit to South Korea, the first time in 19 years that an incumbent pope visited South Korea.
+She was one of 30 Catholic celebrities who appeared in the 2014 music video for the digital single "Koinonia" to commemorate Pope Francis's visit to South Korea, the first time in 25 years that an incumbent pope visited South Korea.
 Her baptismal name is Verda.